YoushanLiu/FDFK2D/README.md

 - fftw3

 # Installation and Usuage
-Before you run this software, you can copy the library files in the `lib` folder to `/usr/lib64` with root permission or add their directory to the environment variable by `export LD_LIBRARY_PATH=/your_path:$LD_LIBRARY_PATH`
+Before you run this software, you can type `make lib` to copy the library files in the `lib` folder to `/usr/lib64` with root permission or add the directory to the environment variable by setting `export LD_LIBRARY_PATH=/your_path:$LD_LIBRARY_PATH`.
-Now, you can install this software.
+Now, you can install this software as follows.
 - `cd ./src`
 - `make install`
 - `cd ../Tests/test1`